-- 1) The administrators will hold quarterly check in meetings with staff members to discuss employee strengths, areas for growth, and employee needs. - 2) The administrators will complete classroom observations for all certified staff and provide feedback attest once a quarter. - 3)Weekly intentional conversations in PLC meetings based on what is observed in the classrooms will be used to highlight strengths of teachers.
+- 1) Employees will have the opportunity to provide feedback regarding processes at Bramlett via our comment box included in our weekly newsletter. - 2) The administrators will complete classroom observations for all certified staff and provide feedback attest once a quarter. - 3) Conduct employee rounding meetings d.

-d.
 Curriculum and Instruction

-Continue with professional development on Standards-Based Learning and Instruction.
+Continue with professional development on Standards-Based Learning and Instruction e.
+Professional Development

-Continue with professional development on Second Step.
+Continue with professional development on social/emotional learning

-Continue with professional development on SuperKids (New ELA curriculum)
+Continue with professional development on mathematical practices